zainta/Harddrive-Library/README.md

    * Creates a bookmark reference.
    * Bookmarks can be substituted for scan and find location.
  * `scan [spinner|progress|text|quiet - defaults to text] [path[, path, path]];`
-   * Performs a disk item scan with the requested display mode on the provided paths
+   * Performs a disk item scan with the requested display mode on the provided paths.